Big A/little a

 Intensives are an additional means to enrich student experience at Lumen Christi.
 Intensives typically run for 6 weeks and provide students with ‘hands on’ learning and a means of practical application for real life skills.

-Culinary arts, basic automotive maintenance, first aid/CPR and hunter safety comprise this year’s Intensive program.
 Intensive topics are generated by student interest and availability of instructors.
 Depending on the subject matter and associated activities, some are open to all grades while others are limited to older students.

 National Honor Society